pytorch/executorch/docs/source/executorch-arm-delegate-tutorial.md

 ### Download and Install the Arm GNU AArch32 Bare-Metal Toolchain

-Similar to the FVP, we would also need a tool-chain to cross-compile ExecuTorch runtime, executor-runner bare metal application, as well as the rest of the bare-metal stack for Cortex-M55 CPU available on the Corstone-300 platform.
+Similar to the FVP, we would also need a tool-chain to cross-compile ExecuTorch runtime, executor-runner bare-metal application, as well as the rest of the bare-metal stack for Cortex-M55 CPU available on the Corstone-300 platform.

 These toolchains are available [here](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
 We will be using GCC 12.3 targeting `arm-none-eabi` here for our tutorial.
 Just like MVP, to download the same version as we tested with in the top-level development dir,